 - Yeastar IP PBX provides API to support third-party integration such as ERP, CRM, and call center, to realize a more seamless and streamlined communication.

-Tanzania’s Ministry of Health upgraded to Yeastar PBX System to cope with a significant increase in inquiries
+Tanzania’s Ministry of Health upgraded to Yeastar PBX System to cope with inquiries

 In response to the pandemic, the National COVID-19 Call Center, under a wing of Tanzania’s Ministry of Health, Community, Development, Gender, Elderly and Children, needed to upgrade its traditional phone system to stay agile and responsive, preparing for any uncertainty.
 Given that, the call center required the new phone systems to: